gui2de/ppol6818-ar1875/bio.md

 ### Personal info about me
 - I enjoy listening to classical fusion music, dancing and travelling.
+- My favourite book is the 'Namesake' - Jhumpa Lahiri
 - I'm also a pretty good cook, especially in Indian cuisine (in my head)
 ![A specimen of the same attached](https://raw.githubusercontent.com/gui2de/ppol6818-ar1875/main/party%20food.JPG)